terracotaPie/EventMaster/Software Dev Process Notes.md

   * Web app
   * Should be useful in real life
   * Checks related study rooms and labs, predicts when you should study for what
+  * Sends notifications when deadline of projects and assignments is approaching.
 - We want to meet at least once a week in real life